Advancing Women’s Brain Health

 Advancing Women’s Brain Health: A Policy Convening

-Research over the last ten years has highlighted that women face distinct risks of Alzheimer’s -- contributors to women’s brain health include but are not limited to genetic, biological, social, and environmental factors.
-Our current national structure does not support the prioritization of research in sex-based differences: current investments are spread too thin and fail to reflect integration of strategic planning in Alzheimer’s with women’s health research; public health strategies fail to reach women in their daily lives in terms of prevention and risk reduction; and new treatments often yield inconsistent results between sexes.
+Research over the last ten years has highlighted that women face distinct, differential risks of Alzheimer’s, notwithstanding the distinct and different sex-based prevalence of the disease.
+Contributors to women’s brain health include but are not limited to genetic, biological, social, and environmental factors.
+Our current national policy structure in biomedical research, drug development and access, and public health, does not support the prioritization of research and interventions in sex-based differences.
+Current investments fail to reflect integration of strategic planning in Alzheimer’s with women’s health research; public health strategies are not reaching women in their daily lives in terms of prevention and risk reduction; and new treatments often yield differential results between sexes.

 Since its founding in 2010, UsAgainstAlzheimer’s has been dedicated to supporting women.
 In 2026, we are launching an initiative dedicated to Advancing Women’s Brain Health to build on the impactful work we have done since 2010 – such as launching the WomenAgainstAlzheimer’s network, Women’s Leadership Council and more.
 Advancing Women's Brain Health is continuation of our dedication to supporting women in the fight to end Alzheimer’s.